postcss/postcss/.github/CONTRIBUTING.md

 If you created or found a plugin and want to add it to the PostCSS plugins list follow these simple steps:

-PRs should not change plugins defined in README — it only contains favorite plugins moderated by the PostCSS author.
+PR should not change plugins defined in README — it only contains favorite plugins moderated by the PostCSS author.

 Plugins submitted by the community are located in [`docs/plugins`].